 A 3-day course.

-Post Traumatic Stress Disorder is literally a life changing disorder.
-It is famously difficult to treat, yet Cognitive Behavioral Therapy can produce impressive results.
+Post-Traumatic Stress Disorder is literally a life changing disorder.
+It is famously difficult to treat, yet Cognitive Behavioural Therapy can produce impressive results.

 Find out more